How to pay for moving expenses: 4 options to consider

 Most zero-interest credit card offers run from 12 to 21 months.
 If you could afford to pay around $300 toward your balance every month, you could benefit from a credit card because you wouldn’t incur any interest.
 If not, a personal loan offers a lower payment and saves more than $400 over the life of your loan.
 Plus, you can’t be tempted to swipe a personal loan at the department store and add to your debt.

-Those with expected or unexpected moves who need additional time to come up with the funds.
-If your card offers a grace period or 0 percent introductory offer you can avoid interest — something you can’t do with a personal loan — while buying some additional time to come up with the funds.
+If your card offers a grace period or 0 percent introductory offer you can avoid interest — something you can’t do with a personal loan — while buying some additional time to raise the funds.

 Relocation assistance